Seward Park Clay Studio RESIDENCY PROGRAM

 • Accepted artists will have one week to accept before their offer moves to the next person available.

-• Residencies will begin the first Tuesday after Labor Day, September 3rd.
+• Residencies will begin the first Tuesday after Labor Day.

 SELECTION PROCESS